SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     two classes named `'MyCustomParameterClass'` in two different python modules!
     The identification of the class is based only on its name and not its path in your packages.

-* `fast_access`

-    Only considered if a new trajectory is created.
-    If *fast access* should be enabled for the new trajectory.
-    Will simply call `traj.v_fast_access = fast_access` on the new trajectory.
-    Can be changed later on during runtime.

-* `shortcuts`

-    Only considered if a new trajectory is created.
-    If *shortcuts* should be enabled for the new trajectory.
-    Will simply call `traj.v_shortcuts = shortcuts` on the new trajectory.
-    Can be changed later on during runtime.

-* `backwards_search`

-    Only considered if a new trajectory is created.
-    If *backwards search* should be enabled for the new trajectory.
-    Will simply call `traj.v_backwards_search = backwards_search` on the new trajectory.
-    Can be changed later on during runtime.

-* `iter_recursive`

-    Only considered if a new trajectory is created.
-    If recursive iterations should be enabled for the new trajectory.
-    Will simply call `traj.v_iter_recursive = iter_recursive` on the new trajectory.
-    Can be changed later on during runtime.

 * `store_before_runs`

     I the whole trajectory should be stored before the runs are started.
 Otherwise